-Student OpportunitiesPage address: http://www.mnsu.edu/reslife/student_opportunities/
+Student OpportunitiesPage address: https://www.mnsu.edu/reslife/student_opportunities/

-Here are just a few of our own Residential Life Co-Sponsored Events and links to other fun opportunities here on campus.
+As part of our mission, Residential Life wants to facilitate students' personal success by promoting and providing opportunities for positive involvement in life outside the classroom.
+Below are just a few of our own Residential Life co-sponsored events and links to other fun opportunities here on campus.
 Watch your floor and lobby bulletin boards, table tents in the dining areas, and your E-Newsletters for additional activities.

 What's on Wednesday?

-Outdoor Volleyball and Basketball
+Outdoor Volleyball and Basketball Courts

-Join in on the various sand volleyball and basketball courts for some friendly Competition.
+Join in on the various sand volleyball and basketball courts for some friendly competition!
 Pick-up games are going all the time on these courts.
 Central locations allow interaction with all communities.

 Crawford Haunted House